espruino/EspruinoMemView/README.md

 * Click `Connect`
 * Wait...
 * Then click and drag and use the mousewheel to zoom
+* Clicking on a node will show you information about that node at the top, including a calculated `path` which may be able to show you where the variable is defined.

 * **RED** are `global` and `hidden` objects in Espruino
 * **GREEN** are functions
+* **GREY** links are added between array/object elements to enforce ordering

+After initially connecting, you might want to do something on your device that is causing memory usage to increase, and then click the `Diff` button.
+This will scan all memory again and will make all variables that were previously allocated grey (note that if variables have moved around, it is possible that new variables will be turned grey instead).